joeauty/ezdeebee-wordpress-connector/readme.txt

 == Changelog ==

+= 1.1.0 =

+* when "Cache to Local Database" is checked output a table on initial page load hidden via CSS display:none for improved SEO
+* upgrade to YUI 3.11.0

+= 1.0.1 =

-* 1.0.1: use local Yahoo User Interface (YUI) library
+* use local Yahoo User Interface (YUI) library

+= 1.0.0 =

-* 1.0.0: initial Ezdeebee WordPress connector release for Ezdeebee beta
+* initial Ezdeebee WordPress connector release for Ezdeebee beta

 == Upgrade notice ==

-Initial release, N/A
+= 1.0.1 -> 1.1.0 =

+* for the local database feature some new fields have been added to the ezdb__modifications table which should be automatically added to this table, and the cache automatically regenerated